 Trains with corridors and compartments are rare on the UK train network.
 This makes trains safer as passengers are more visible to other users at all times.

 Certain preservation train lines have older coaching stock with corridors but these are used more for specific excursions.
 A future post will cover some of these lines as there are quite a number scattered throughout the UK.

 Emergency handles and ‘chain pulls’ are on all UK trains, usually red in colour and situated on the walls throughout the train.

 These vary in application from instantly applying train brakes to communicating with the driver or guard when activated, from pulling or pushing the handle or button.

 The penalty for improper use is rightly severe.
-They are a vital safety characteristic of train travel and the wise traveler notes where the nearest one to them is situated on a train.
+They are a vital safety characteristic of train travel and the wise traveller notes where the nearest one to them is situated on a train.

 The BTP are recognisable as they are dressed the same as all British police officers.
 All concerns will be listened to and treated appropriately.
 Do not be afraid to speak to them, they are very approachable people.

 Total vigilance should be observed at times at train stations, much the same as when mixing with, at times, a great number of people.
-There is always going to be the risk of pick pockets and baggage thieves but by being safety aware the risks can be reduced by following simple, common sense approach:
+There is always going to be the risk of pickpockets and baggage thieves but by being safety aware the risks can be reduced by following a simple, common-sense approach: